 Pregnancy creates physical, hormonal and physiological changes in a woman's body.
 These changes are important to understand and to address during and after pregnancy.
 Dr. Robyn specializes in helping women address pain and discomfort during pregnancy, prepare for birth and heal and replensih after birth.
 Book your appointment to have knowledgeable, focused care for you during this important time.
+At home and need guidance in early postpartum core and pelvic floor healing?
+Book a virtual consultation so you can get help without leaving the house.
 DID YOU KNOW MANY WOMEN IN COUNTRIES OUTSIDE OF THE UNITED STATES RECEIVE PELVIC PHYSICAL THERAPY AFTER GIVING BIRTH, AND OFTEN DURING PREGNANCY?

 WHY HAVE A PELVIC PHYSICAL THERAPIST AS PART OF YOUR PREGNANCY & POSTPARTUM PLAN?
 I am passionate about providing moms with education and care during pregnancy and after birth.
 There are common and expected changes with a woman's body during pregnancy, but pain and discomfort should not be something that women expect to experience without relief.
 The changing body throughout pregnancy places mom at risk for developing painful conditions (symphysis pubis pain, SI joint pain, low back/hip pain to name a few...BUT there is help!).
 Functional movement and activity tolerance is affected as the body grows and changes to support the growing baby.
 Physical Therapists are musculoskeletal and movement specialists.
 Each stage of pregnancy is an opportunity to learn how to take care of your body best, and I love to share this with my patients/clients.
 Benefits of pelvic physical therapy treatment during pregnancy include: - decrease discomfort or pain during pregnancy - better functional ability to complete daily tasks and take care of current children at home - knowledge about what exercises and stretches are important to do during pregnancy - how to continue with your pre-pregnancy exercise routine as your pregnancy progresses - preparation for labor and delivery (L&D positioning.
 Using your pelvic floor and breathe to assist during birth.
 A strong pelvic floor is great, but can you also relax the pelvic floor?) - treatment and techniques to assist with baby position as the end of the 3rd trimester gets closer - guidance on developing a postpartum plan